 Keep Your Spine Aligned

 Spinal alignment is essential for maximizing your recovery while you sleep and it is dependent on choosing the right, personalized products that work for you and support your body’s needs.
-Pressure points and the pull of the heavier parts of your body such as the hips and thighs in runners can cause your lower back to torque, compelling you to unconsciously change position to get more support from your mattress.
+Pressure points, and the pull of the heavier parts of your body such as the hips and thighs in runners, can cause your lower back to torque, compelling you to unconsciously change position in order to get more support from your mattress.
 Having the right pillow to support the weight of your head, neck, and shoulders—and even the addition of a leg pillow—can help you stay in one position longer, which will lead to a more restful night.